Lil Durk: 2024–present: First Grammy win, Deep Thoughts and Love Songs 4 the Streets 3 announcement

 On January 12, 2024, Durk made a guest appearance on 21 Savage's American Dream on the song "Dangerous".

 On February 4, at the 66th Annual Grammy Awards, Lil Durk won his first Grammy after three previous nominations.
 He won Best Melodic Rap Performance with the song "All My Life" featuring J. Cole, the lead single from his eighth studio album Almost Healed.

 In late January 2024, Durk announced the future release of his next studio album in response to a Kanye West post, revealing the project's title as Love Songs 4 the Streets 3.
 The album was intended as a sequel to both his 2017 commercial mixtape Love Songs 4 the Streets and his 2019 studio album Love Songs 4 the Streets 2.

 On February 23, 2024, Durk released the project's lead single, an introspective track titled "Old Days", accompanied by an official music video on the same day.

-On June 28, 2024, he followed up with another single, "Went Hollywood for a Year", and later released "Turn Up a Notch" on September 25, 2024.
+On June 28, 2024, he followed up with another single, "Went Hollywood for a Year", and released "Turn Up a Notch" on September 25, 2024.
 In October 2024 Love Songs 4 the Streets 3 was announced to be deferred and replaced by a new studio album titled Deep Thoughts, which was initially set to be released on October 18, 2024.
-However, the album release was postponed following Banks' incarceration in November.
-The album was preceded by five singles: "Turn Up a Notch", later added to the album’s final tracklist, was followed by "Monitoring Me" on October 4, 2024, "Late Checkout" a week later on October 11, "Opportunist" six days after, and "Can't Hide It" two days before the album’s debut, on March 26, 2025.
-Deep Thoughts was finally released on March 28, 2025.
+The album release was postponed following Banks' incarceration in November.
+The album was preceded by five singles: "Turn Up a Notch", later added to the album’s final tracklist, was followed by "Monitoring Me" on October 4, 2024, "Late Checkout" on October 11, "Opportunist" six days after, and "Can't Hide It" two days before the album’s debut, on March 26, 2025.
+Deep Thoughts was released on March 28, 2025.